RLadiesMadrid/H2O_Instructions/README.md

 ## Data

 We will try to cover two ML algorithms.
-For that we will use two different data sets, please be sure to download them before the workshop:
+For that we will use two different data sets (last one is a stopwords dataset to improve the algorithm), please be sure to download them before the workshop:

 - [Airlines data](https://raw.githubusercontent.com/h2oai/h2o-tutorials/master/tutorials/data/allyears2k.csv)
 - [Amazon Reviews](https://s3.amazonaws.com/tomk/h2o-world/megan/AmazonReviews.csv)